 Cheshire Ice Cream Farm Offers More Than Just Cool Treats

 admission into this park is free, though you will have to pay for each attraction separately.
 For instance, there’s Crazy Daisy’s Play Barn, which costs £3 on the weekdays and increases to £3.50 for the weekends.
 A wrist band lets the children come and go as they please and a special soft play area is designated for toddlers.
 Additionally, there are free attractions for the family to enjoy, such as a small animal petting area and an outdoor playground.
 The park offers miniature golf for £1 per individual and an electric quad track for older children.
-The ice cream is just as exciting as the adventures with Cheshire Ice Cream Farm featuring 20 different flavors.
+The ice cream is just as exciting as the adventures with Cheshire Ice Cream Farm featuring 20 different flavours.

 Delamere Forest Takes Your Family Away from the City